 Child Development Associate (CDA) - Focuses on child development methods and strategies to motivate learning in the five developmental areas.
-Graduates become responsible for the care and education of children up to five years old by creating and maintaining a safe and healthy environment, guiding behavior, learning planning curricula, implementing learning activities, and working cooperatively with staff and parents.
-Success in the field depends upon the student's knowledge of early childhood development and the application of those principles, the design of learning activities and the environment, having a caring attitude and respect for children and their parents, along with being flexible, having good judgment, being dependable and effective communication skills.
+Graduates become responsible for the care and education of children up to five years old by creating and maintaining a safe and healthy learning environment, guiding behavior, planning curricula, implementing learning activities, and working cooperatively with staff and parents.

-Credential Certificate: 18-21 credit hours Early Childhood Education Associate of Applied Science: 71 credit hours

-\ Selected WCCCD courses will transfer to some colleges and universities to meet minor requirements for an Elementary Education Certification - Early Childhood Endorsement.
+Credential Certificate: 18-21 credit hours Early Childhood Education Associate of Applied Science: 71 credit hours Selected WCCCD courses will transfer to some colleges and universities to meet minor requirements for an Elementary Education Certification - Early Childhood Endorsement.
 (See a counselor or academic advisor for more information)